Our Impact

 Children Served By Zip Code

-First 5 San Joaquin funded programs serving children throughout San Joaquin County, with the greatest number of children living in Stockton (95206, 95207, 95205, and 95210).
+First 5 San Joaquin funded programs serving children throughout San Joaquin County, with the greatest number of children living in Stockton, in 95205, 95206, 95207, 95209, and 95210 zip code areas.

 Child Ethnicity